Skills

 Core stack

-- Study and measurement design: design sampling and measurement protocols, define data quality standards, and handle bias, missingness, and uncertainty at the source.
+- Measurement and study design: sampling protocols, data quality standards, bias and missingness at the source — not as afterthoughts.

 Technical depth